j-resilient/AA_Questions/README.md

 'question_likes' keeps references to the user and the question
 ## Ruby
 The QuestionsDatabase class only returns hashes.
 Each database has a corresponding model class to create objects out of the data returned from the database.
+We were give the names and a little information for each method we needed to create.
 ## Rspec Tests
 All of the rspec tests are based on the seeded values from import_db.sql .